The Alexander approach to human functioning. Three perspectives and complexity.

 A behaviour that is useful in one context may not translate as a useful behaviour in another.
-In this blog, I look at ideas from American neuroscientist, Stefanie Faye, Complex Systems author Donella Meadows and how new thinking is shedding light on the findings of FM Alexander.
+In this blog, I look at ideas from American neuroscientist, Stefanie Faye, Complex Systems author Donella Meadows and how new thinking is shedding light on the Alexander Approach to human functioning.

 Think of a soldier on a battlefield.
 Hyper-vigilance is an appropriate and useful behaviour within that context.
 It maintains a certain high level fight/flight response that can be called upon at any moment by the soldier.
 Hyper-vigilance keeps the sympathetic nervous system active releasing cortisol and adrenaline to allow for instant response to danger.
 It informs the human system that it is in a situation of immanent threat.
 It has turned off digestion, immune response and the calming influence of the para-sympathetic nervous system, as the context of the battle field requires life or death decision making.

 But now, that same soldier is home from the war but is still using hyper-vigilance as their triggered response within mundane contexts.
 He or she cannot sleep, cannot engage with others, is permanently on-guard, maintains a permanent rigidity of muscles, is prone to infections and inflammations and has problems with digestion.
 The fixed-pattern no longer serves that individual-in fact it constrains them.
 In our society stability is generally thought of as a positive trait but stability is not always the constructive outcome that we imagine.
 Variability is an indicator of a complex system’s ability to adapt to changing circumstances and context.
 Throughout our life our success is measured by our ability to adapt, learn and evolve to change.
 Static stability is the state of staying constant, no matter what.
 Staying constant, no matter what, can have very poor outcomes.